cjwinchester/patents/README.md

 # U.S. patent scraper

-A Python CLI utility to fetch data on patents recently awarded to inventors in {{ your city }).
+A Python CLI utility to fetch data on patents recently awarded to inventors in `{{ your city }}`.

 ### Why tho
 What else am I going to hook up to this cron job and this Slack channel?

 ### Why not use the API, dingus
-It looks likt the Patent and Trademark Office's new API is only [updated once every two months](http://www.patentsview.org/api/faqs.html).
+It looks like the Patent and Trademark Office's new API is only [updated once every two months](http://www.patentsview.org/api/faqs.html).
 The [ancient, creaking web service](http://patft.uspto.gov/netahtml/PTO/search-adv.htm) is updated every Tuesday.
 And Slack is _thirsty_.

 ### Prereqs
 * `python`